-MS. BARBARA HOULE: And, for them to not 1 tell me that this lady is going to court for doing that to 2 3 my daughter, like nobody told me.
-I had to read it in the newspaper.
-4 MS. WENDY VAN TONGEREN: So, you might have 5 a recommendation about that?
-6 7 MS. BARBARA HOULE: Yes.
-8 MS. WENDY VAN TONGEREN: So, we can get to 9 the recommendations now if you would like that you had thought of.
-10 11 MS. BARBARA HOULE: Okav.
+1 MS. BARBARA HOULE: And, for them to not 2 tell me that this lady is going to court for doing that to 3 my daughter, like nobody told me.
+I had to read it in the 4 newspaper.
+5 MS. WENDY VAN TONGEREN: So, you might have 6 a recommendation about that?
+7 MS. BARBARA HOULE: Yes.
+8 MS. WENDY VAN TONGEREN: So, we can get to 9 the recommendations now if you would like that you had 10 thought of.
+11 MS. BARBARA HOULE: Okay.
 12 MS. WENDY VAN TONGEREN: Okay.
-13 MS. BARBARA HOULE: Okav.
-Mv recommendations is that it should be mandatory for all 14 police agencies across Canada to take cultural awareness 15 sensitivity training.
-And, No. 2, every province should 16 have a special advisor on Indigenous women and girl issues.
-17 18 Example, the NDP government here in Manitoba had one in 19 position, the very first one in Canada here in Manitoba.
-That was abolished by the PC government.
-That should be 20 reinstated in every province throughout Canada.
-That was 21 in 2010 to 2016 where families would work with Nahanni 22 Fontaine.
-23 I think that's very important because, like 24 we would have these gatherings -- we had a national 1 gathering, and I think people were, you know -- I don't 2 3 know how to say it, but they were surprised that they had that, like, somebody there to work with us.
-And, I think 4 everybody -- every province should have that.
-5 No. 3 should be funding needs to be 6 7 allocated to families that are still searching for their loved ones.
-The example, Jennifer Catcheway's family are 8 9 still looking for their loved one.
-10 No. 4, funding for Missing and Murdered Indigenous Women and Girls, like for billboards, 11 12 newspapers, ads, flyers, like, in restrooms, hotels, in event centres.
-There's an example that myself and Nahanni, 13 we had in June 2011 with, also, other families.
-It was an 14 8-week, I guess, program.
+13 MS. BARBARA HOULE: Okay.
+My 14 recommendations is that it should be mandatory for all 15 police agencies across Canada to take cultural awareness 16 sensitivity training.
+And, No. 2, every province should 17 have a special advisor on Indigenous women and girl issues 18 Example, the NDP government here in Manitoba had one in 19 position, the very first one in Canada here in Manitoba.
+20 That was abolished by the PC government.
+That should be 21 reinstated in every province throughout Canada.
+That was 22 in 2010 to 2016 where families would work with Nahanni 23 Fontaine.
+24 I think that's very important because, like 25 I said, we were the only province that had that, and when we would have these gatherings -- we had a national gathering, and I think people were, you know -- I don't know how to say it, but they were surprised that they had that, like, somebody there to work with us.
+And, I think everybody -- every province should have that.

+No. 3 should be funding needs to be allocated to families that are still searching for their loved ones.
+The example, Jennifer Catcheway's family are still looking for their loved one.

+No. 4, funding for Missing and Murdered

+Indigenous Women and Girls, like for billboards, newspapers, ads, flyers, like, in restrooms, hotels, in event centres.
+There's an example that myself and Nahanni, we had in June 2011 with, also, other families.
+It was an 8-week, I guess, program.
 Not program.
-It was called 15 "What if she was your daughter?"
-It was a public awareness 16 campaign.
-They were -- pictures of our loved ones were on 17 18 buses, and that was only for eight weeks.
+It was called "What if she was your daughter?"
+It was a public awareness campaign.
+They were -- pictures of our loved ones were on buses, and that was only for eight weeks.
 I think that should be, like, all the time.

-19 And, also, too, funding for shelters, 20 21 treatment centres for our Indigenous women and girls.
-And, I think also, too, funding for all the provinces to have, 22 like, what we have, Wipe Away the Tears.
-And, we had one 23 national Wiping Away the Tears where we invited families 24 from across Canada to join us in 2015.
-Like I said, we had 25
+And, also, too, funding for shelters, treatment centres for our Indigenous women and girls.
+And, I think also, too, funding for all the provinces to have, like, what we have, Wipe Away the Tears.
+And, we had one national Wiping Away the Tears where we invited families from across Canada to join us in 2015.
+Like I said, we had